cdec/cdec.github.com/guide/compiling.md

 </tr>
 <tr>
   <td><code>--with-meteor</code></td>
   <td>Makes <a href="http://www.cs.cmu.edu/~alavie/METEOR/">METEOR</a> available for tuning and evaluation.
-You must specify the full path to the METEOR jar, and Java must be available in your path.</td>
+You must specify the full path to the METEOR jar, and `java` must be available in your path.</td>
 </tr>
 <tr>
   <td><code>--with-cmph</code></td>